emiltsokov/kickoff/docs/sass.md

 title: Sass
 ---

-Kickoff is made with [Sass](http://sass-lang.com/) at its core (we used to use [Less](http://lesscss.org/) on legacy projects), a dynamic stylesheet language created by, [Hampton Catlin](http://www.hamptoncatlin.com/).
-It makes developing systems-based CSS faster, easier, and more fun.
+Kickoff is made with [Sass](http://sass-lang.com/) at its core, it makes developing systems-based CSS faster, easier, and more fun.

 ### Why Sass?